Aquarium

 Every Six Months Cleaning

-You just do a normal water change, but this time you are going to change half the water.
-It doesn’t have to be exact, I always do a little bit more than half because more is always water for fish when it comes to keeping water clean.
+You do a normal water change, but this time you are going to change half the water.
+It doesn’t have to be exact, I always do a little bit more than half because more is always better for fish when it comes to keeping water clean.

-Before you drain the water you want to stir the gravel around pretty good to get to any waste or debris that hasn’t gotten too deep in the gravel.
+Before you drain the water you want to stir the gravel around pretty well to get to any waste or debris that hasn’t gotten too deep in the gravel.

 If you have an acrylic tank you will have to use a scraper that has a plastic blade because acrylic scratches much easier than glass.